jbx-protocol/juice-docs-v1/protocol/learn/overview.md

   \
   ETH splits to Allocators get sent directly to the `allocate` function.
 Distribution of other assets to Allocator contracts (ERC-20's, ERC-721's, ERC-1155's, etc) will trigger the `allocate` function after a successful transfer.
 * <mark style="color:orange;">**Custom treasury strategies**</mark>\
-  Funding cycles can be configured to use an [`IJBFundingCycleDataSource`](../api/interfaces/ijbfundingcycledatasource.md), [`IJBPayDelegate`](../api/interfaces/ijbpaydelegate.md), and [`IJBRedemptionDelegate`](../api/interfaces/ijbredemptiondelegate.md) to extend or override the default Juicebox protocol's behavior that defines what happens when an address tries to make a payment to your project's treasury, and what happens when someone tries to redeem your tokens during any particular funding cycle.
+  Funding cycles can be configured to use an [`IJBFundingCycleDataSource`](../api/interfaces/ijbfundingcycledatasource.md), [`IJBPayDelegate`](../api/interfaces/ijbpaydelegate.md), and [`IJBRedemptionDelegate`](../api/interfaces/ijbredemptiondelegate.md) to extend or override the default Juicebox protocol's behavior that defines what happens when an address tries to make a payment to the project's treasury, and what happens when someone tries to redeem the project tokens during any particular funding cycle.
 * <mark style="color:orange;">**Accept multiple tokens**</mark>\
   A project can specify any number of payment terminal contracts where it can receive funds denominated in various tokens.
 This allows projects to create distinct rules for accepting ETH, any ERC-20, or any asset in general.\
   \